mu-opensource/Morpx-docs-en/MUVS3/MUVS3_MicroPython/MUVS3_MicroPython_Guide_en.md

 The available values of  ‘vision_type’ are as mentioned above.

-object_inf can be set to：
+object_inf can be set to:

-`Status` 0 means undetected，1 means detected
+`Status` 0 means undetected, 1 means detected

 `XValue`